Recoil corrections to $\mu$H hyperfine splitting: Leading order HFS

 \section{Leading order HFS}

 Let us introduce the notation before proceeding to the calculations.
-The spin averaged expectation value of an operator $Q$ will be denoted by $\langle Q \rangle$.
+The spin-averaged expectation value of an operator $Q$ is denoted by $\langle Q \rangle$.
 The expectation value involving the nuclear spin $\vec I$ depends on the total angular momentum $F$, so we denote it by $\langle Q \rangle_F$.
 Finally, $\langle Q\rangle_\mathrm{hfs}$ denotes the difference